 Best Things to Do in Voyageurs National Park

 If you really want to dive into Voyageurs National Park, hitting the trails is the way to go.
-Besides the beautiful lakes, there’s a whole network of trails that cater to every level of hiker.
+Besides the beautiful lakes, there’s an entire network of trails that cater to every level of hiker.
 Don’t forget to swing by the Rainy Lake Visitor Center or the Kabetogama Visitor Center to get the scoop on the park’s natural wonders and cultural background.

 Our favorite Memory: Voyageurs National Park